 2. Perissa Beach

-Mesa Vouno Mountain forms a natural border in between Kamari Beach and neighboring Perissa Beach.
+Mesa Vouno Mountain forms a natural border in between Kamari Beach and the neighboring Perissa Beach.
 Extending for several kilometers, this beautiful beach has a black-sand shoreline formed from volcanic lava and crystalline cobalt-hued waters.

 Perissa Beach has excellent amenities such as public restrooms and showers, as well as lifeguards on duty during summertime.
 Lounge chairs and beach umbrellas are also available.